RepCamp/RepCamp-Java-SDK-Example/README.md

 Join the **Partner Program** to earn client revenue, discover how [here](http://www.repcamp.com/en/partner).
 And access exclusive developer resources [here](http://developers.repcamp.com).

-## What does the RepCamp SDK contain?
+## What does the RepCamp SDK includes?
 - A set of platform **Objects** that RepCamp has such as: Customers, Products, Categories, PriceLists, etc.
 - A **REST Services** interface so you forget about http calls and focus on transffering back and forth the data.
 - A **Main Controller**: The RepCampAPI is the main cantroller wich you will be using for authenticating and centralizing the API calls.